 Many parts of the Williams campus slow down or close during the summer.
 Although services are modified/reduced compared to the academic year, critical services & support are still available.

-House Coordinators (HCs), led by the Summer Neighborhood Director, are available to assist you with general (non-emergency) housing questions & concerns, and will be providing snacks, programs and social activities on and off-campus over the course of the summer.
-The 2018 Summer HCs & Neighborhood Director are:
+House Coordinators (HCs), led by the Summer Residential Director, are available to assist you with general (non-emergency) housing questions & concerns, and will be providing snacks, programs and social activities on and off-campus over the course of the summer.
+The 2019 Summer HCs & Residential Director are: